DomDF/System_Effects_in_VoI/README.md

 The preprint is available here: link.

 Within the "analysis" folder, the file "system_effects_in_VoI.jl" is a Julia file that contains all of the calculations used to produce the results in the paper.
-Within the "results" folder, are the simulations used to estimate the expected value of various combinations of data collection activities.
+Within the "results_files" folder, are the simulations used to estimate the expected value of various combinations of data collection activities.
 This is the raw data used to produce the visualisations in the paper.

 Abstract: